 - Matterhorn, scale 1:10,000, 36 x 36 cm, 1922

 Alessio Nebbia was born in 1896 in Castello d’Annone, near Asti, Italy.
 Few years later he moved with his family to Turin, where he spent his childhood and his youth.
-In Turin he developed an interest in painting: museums, painting exhibitions and nature were his guides.
+In Turin he developed an interest in painting: museums, painting exhibitions and always nature was his guide.

 He started illustrating the landscape through a series of wonderful paintings which has considerable historical value now.
 At the same time he diligently worked on representing the mountains through maps and plastic models perfectly in scale.

 In the years following World War II he developed an artistic vision of the mountains.
 This resulted in several paintings illustrating the deeper and more intimate aspects of the mountainous terrain such as snowfalls, dawns, sunsets or nocturnal scenes.
 In this phase Alessio Nebbia alternated between Turin and the Aosta Valley.

 In 1972 he moved to Cuneo, Italy, where he died on October 18th, 1975 .